Buying Life Insurance For Your Elderly Parents. Get the Lowest Cost.

 Term life insurance is purchased for a certain amount of time, such as 10 years, 15 years, 20 years, or in some instances, even for 30 years, depending on the insurance carrier the age of the applicant.
 This type of coverage is often referred to as “temporary ” insurance because the coverage will expire at the end of the time limit, or “term” of coverage.

-If you go instead with permanent life insurance for your parents, then you will have death benefit protection that lasts forever.
+If you go instead with permanent policy for your parents, then you will have death benefit protection that lasts forever.
 This is especially important if you need to cover burial expenses.
 There are several types of permanent life insurance policies.

 These can include: